(As amended up to November 2021)

 (c) any other matter not required to be dealt with pursuant to these Rules by the members in a general meeting.

 (2) Any bylaws made under these Rules shall come into force and have full authority of a bylaw of AAIR upon the expiration of 14 clear days after being posted to members for notification.

 (3) Any bylaw may be set aside by a majority vote of the members in a general meeting.

 (1) The income and property of AAIR shall be used and applied solely in promotion of its purposes, and the exercise of its powers as set out in these Rules and in the Statement of Purposes.

-(3) Nothing in these Rules prevents the payment in good faith to members, officers, members of the Committee or contractors or sub-contractors of AAIR in respect of:
+(2) Nothing in these Rules prevents the payment in good faith to members, officers, members of the Committee, contractors or subcontractors of AAIR in respect of:

-(1) is to be determined in accordance with a special resolution of the members or, in the absence of a special resolution, by the Registrar of Incorporated Associations, or by a Judge of the Supreme Court as may have or acquire jurisdiction in the matter; and
+(1) is to be determined in accordance with a special resolution of the members or, in the absence of a special resolution, by the Registrar, or by a Judge of the Supreme Court as may have or acquire jurisdiction in the matter

 AAIR is authorised to trade in accordance with the Act.

 5.4 Application for membership